SalimmReza/SalimmReza/README.md

 </p>
 <!-- ----------done-------------- -->

-#### I'm currently honing my expertise in MERN Stack Development.
+#### Currently honing my expertise in MERN Stack Development.
 I completed five exceptional projects using front-end technologies, and I worked on three projects using MERN Stack technologies.
 I've also worked on Android development with java and kotlin in the past years.
 I've learnt a lot about time management and leadership during my time in University.
 Each semester, I oversaw a team for my academic assignments, and I was generally successful.
 I don't have a qualification for that, but I can still demonstrate my abilities.

 <h2 align='center'> Connect with me on</h2>